TechWithRamaa/TechWithRamaa/README.md

 ## 🍁 Summary

-- **Dynamic Software Developer:** Expert in dissecting complexity into simplicity, turning ideas ↔ design and design ↔ scalable solutions
+- **Dynamic Software Developer:** Good at dissecting complexity into simplicity, turning ideas ↔ design and design ↔ scalable solutions
 - **User-Centric Focus:** Committed to enhancing user experiences through innovative design
 - **Champion of Sustainability:** Advocating for efficient, eco-friendly software solutions
 - **Innovative Mindset:** Eager to push the boundaries of technology in a fast-paced landscape